vpuri3/mlutils.py/README.md

 Pytorch template for ML projects based off the structre in [GeomLearning.py](https://github.com/vpuri3/GeomLearning.py/tree/master).

 Features:
-- Fully equiped for multi-gpu/ multi-node training with `torchrun`
+- Equiped for multi-gpu/ multi-node training with `torchrun`
-- Extendable `Trainer` class with checkpointing and restarting enabled via callbacks
+- Extendable `Trainer` and `Callback` classes with checkpointing, restarts, and analysuis enabled
 - Easy to get started with - just clone the repo and tune it for your application

 ## Installation and running